 Storage and Organization

-The ULA Photon is laid out like a standard ultralight backpack with a rear mesh pockets, mesh side water bottle pockets and a single tier of side compression straps.
-The model I review here is a roll top with a top webbing strap, although a cinch top that closes with a draw string is also available.
+The ULA Photon is laid out like a standard ultralight backpack with a rear mesh pocket, mesh side water bottle pockets and a single tier of side compression straps.
+The model I review here is a roll top with a top webbing strap, although a cinch top that closes with a drawstring is also available.
 The sides of the roll top can be secured to the sides of the pack or clipped together on top of the roll top.
-If the latter, the extra straps can be looped around the backpack to provide rear compression or act as a attachment point to lash gear to the outside of the back pocket.
+If the latter, the extra straps can be looped around the backpack to provide rear compression or act as an attachment point to lash gear to the outside of the back pocket.

 The side water bottle pockets are easy to reach while wearing the backpack and you can get bottles in and out of the pockets.
 The rear mesh pocket is great for storing wet or loose layers you want easy to access to, without having to open up the roll top.
 The stretch mesh has a very tight weave and good durability for on-trail use, but I wouldn’t recommend taking the Photon on rugged bushwhacking trips if you want to keep the mesh intact.

 The side bottle pockets have an opening in the side as well as on top because the shoulder straps terminate inside them.
 While this attachment point helps pull the pack closer to your back, small items can fall out of the side water bottle pockets and they shouldn’t be used for that type of storage.

 There are 7 gear loops sewn into the pack’s seams that circle its perimeter which hold a crisscrossed adjustable elastic cord good for lashing items to the pack, although you can easily rig up extra cords any way you please.
 The Photon also has a pair of trekking pole holders that run down the outside of the pockets, but which could also be used to hold ice tools.